 In 1987 the Hotel Jerome began its restoration and Theatre Under the Jerome, once again found itself without a performance space.
 Due to the loss of the Jerome, the name of the theatre was changed to The Aspen Theatre Company.
 Mr. Reed continued to produce plays in one local venue, then another, until he finally went before the Aspen City Council requesting a small plot of land used as the snow dump by the Rio Grande Trail.
 It was during this time that the City of Aspen created the Aspen Art Park.
 What was once "just another field" was transformed into a beautiful and well-tended little oasis by the river.
 A second-hand circus tent was purchased and permission was obtained from the City to erect the tent on this site during the summer months.
 The Aspen Theatre Company began to take shape as the theatre we know today.

 In 1989, Kent Reed left the Company and Aspen to pursue his own acting career.
 In 1992 the name was officially changed to Aspen Theatre in the Park.
 That same year, a fund raising campaign was undertaken to purchase a new, state-of-the-art performance tent.
 The Aspen School of Theatre Arts was created in 1998 to provide quality theatre education programs.

 In 2005, we became Theatre Aspen and turned the page to a new chapter in this long and prestigious history.
-The next few years will witness continued and significant growth, as we take our place among Aspen’s cultural institutions and become a destination for those who seek professional and exciting theatre.
+The next few years witnessed continued and significant growth, as Theatre Aspen took its place among Aspen’s cultural institutions and became a destination for those who seek professional and exciting theatre.